Leave without pay

 Arranging catch-up contributions when you return to work

 You can make catch-up contributions as regular contributions from your pay when you return to work.
+Catch-up contributions need to be made at a rate of 7.5% of salary.
 Police will make employer contributions as you make your payments.
 You must:

 - begin paying your contributions within 1 year of returning to work